Matthew-Burfield/matthewburfield.com/content/blog/git-reviews-on-the-commandline/index.md

 #### Here's how it works

-Simply type `git reivew` to open each file changed by your current branch as a tab in Vim.
-You'll see the side by side comparison as a diff
+Simply type `git reivew`.
+This will open each file changed in your current branch as a separate tab in Vim.
+You'll see them in a side by side comparison.

 Similarly, you have the command `git reviewone` which works like `git review`, but you can specify which files you want to open (in case you only want to diff